hifrank/azure-workshop-aks/aks-storage/README.md

 ```
 In some case, you might want to create your own storage class with specific parameter which is not covered by default storage class, for ex, you want to assign tags to the provisioned managed disk, or change resource group of the disk.
 You may refer to [here](https://docs.microsoft.com/en-us/azure/aks/azure-disk-csi#storage-class-driver-dynamic-disks-parameters) for more information about parameter you can use.

-Right here, we create a Storage Class which will be assigned for some predefined tags.
+Right here, we create a Storage Class which will be assigned for some predefined tags:

-#### 1. create storage class
+#### 1. Create storage class

 ```bash
 $ kubectl apply -f ./file/storage_class_demo.yaml
 ```